 Wills & Probate

-Peel Legal Lawyers, located in Mandurah, provide affordable, knowledgeable and compassionate advice on all matters relating to Deceased Estates, including:
+Peel Legal Lawyers, located in Mandurah, provide affordable, knowledgeable and compassionate advice on all matters relating to Deceased Estates and Wills.

-Pensioner or Health Care Card Holders – $110
+Pensioner or Health Care Card Holders – $176 per person

 Urgently Prepared Wills $430 Per Hour Plus GST